 The larger glass on the MRO provides much better situational awareness when the rifle is up and on target, as well as aiming during a variety of shooting positions.
 The objective (front) lens is ideally angled for perfect centering of the dot to the user’s eye.
 The MRO lenses are multi-coated to provide quality glare reduction while increasing the usable light reaching the shooter’s eye.
 These lens coatings provide clearer imaging of targets, even in lower-light conditions, allowing a shooter to have confidence in what, whom, and where they are shooting.

-There are (8) brightness settings on the MRO, with a mid-position off feature.
-Of the (8) settings there are (5) daylight settings, (1) super-bright setting, and (2) night vision settings.
-The illumination is powered by a single CR2032 Lithium battery, and can provide continuous on power at day setting 3 for up to 5 years.
-This is a very important feature, providing ready access to shooting even in the event the optic was accidentally left on over time.
+There are eight brightness settings on the MRO, with a mid-position off feature.
+Of the eight settings, there are five daylight settings, one super-bright setting, and two night vision settings.
+The illumination is powered by a single CR2032 Lithium battery and can provide continuous on power at day setting 3 for up to 5 years.
+This is a very important feature as it provides ready use even if you accidentally left it turned on.

 Other very nice features include the sub-flush turret adjusters located in the body-protected low-profile turrets.
 By being sub-flush the adjusting dials are protected from inadvertent movement and damage through jostling or impact.
 This is particularly important considering the adjusters are open and exposed (waterproofed).
 Turret adjustments are set at 0.5 MOA (1/2″) at 100 yards, a fairly standard adjustment range for red dot/reflex optics.